cogsys-tuebingen/tt_sounds/README.md

 We introduct **TT sounds**, a table tennis racket-ball bounce dataset.

+It is used in "Spin Detection using Racket Bounce Sounds in Table tennis" [https://arxiv.org/pdf/2409.11760v1](https://arxiv.org/pdf/2409.11760v1).

+## Reproducing results
+All the results from the paper can be reproducted with the code in source.

+The dataset needs to be downloaded and put into a data/ directory here.

 ## Dataset
 Distribution of samples across different classes in the dataset.
 The dataset was subsequently divided into training and testing subsets with an 80/20 split ratio.